 One of the biggest challenges was dealing with the 3′ differential in floor heights between the existing unit and the new master suite unit.
-Further complicating the design was the 4-hour fire wall separating the two spaces.
+Further complicating the design was the 4-hour firewall separating the two spaces.
 To remedy the space differential, we designed wood-trim steel stairs that work well with the industrial design and feel of the perforated steel railing along the landing.

 Folding Doors: Creating Flex Spaces

-Flex spaces are ideal for families with young children and our clients loved the idea of the versatility a flex room could offer.
-Designing a room that changes with their needs provides the flexibility they were looking for and the space can always be adapted as the family grows.
+Flex spaces are ideal for families with young children, and our clients loved the idea of the versatility a flex room could offer.
+Designing a room that changes with their needs provides the flexibility they were looking for, and the space can always be adapted as the family grows.

-Working with the existing bedroom, we made some structural modifications by removing the dry wall and replacing it with a La Cantina folding door system.
-Folding doors create a more functional, open space and the opaque glass maximizes natural light while providing privacy for guests when the doors are closed.
+Working with the existing bedroom, we made some structural modifications by removing the drywall and replacing it with a La Cantina folding door system.
+Folding doors create a more functional, open space, and the opaque glass maximizes natural light while providing privacy for guests when the doors are closed.
 The bedroom can now be used as an office or a study and can easily convert to a guest room for visiting family and friends.

 Luxe Master Suite Parent Retreat

 What parent doesn’t crave a sanctuary space?
-No Sponge Bob or sticky surfaces, only sublime surroundings, spa-like amenities and a cozy, crackling fireplace.
+No Sponge Bob or sticky surfaces, only sublime surroundings, spa-like amenities, and a cozy, crackling fireplace.
 The ultimate adult hygge experience.

 It required a lot of rearranging to create the master suite.
 The kitchen in the existing one-bedroom condo became the master bath with custom closets, double vanity, and an open spa shower.
-We removed the bedroom walls and installed a custom wood wall to provide a degree of seclusion which functions as a dividing wall and closet storage space.
+We removed the bedroom walls and installed a custom wood wall to provide a degree of seclusion, which functions as a dividing wall and closet storage space.

 Throughout the space, we employed a tranquil scheme of warm wood and earthen materials to soften the original exposed elements.
-To assist with free-standing furnishings and styling, our clients worked with Studio 6F, our neighbor here at Logan Certified, to select various pieces that compliment the architecture and creates a modern, comfortable ambience.
+To assist with free-standing furnishings and styling, our clients worked with Studio 6F, our neighbor here at Logan Certified, to select various pieces that compliment the architecture and creates a modern, comfortable ambiance.

-The new master suite space is located above existing residential units which didn’t allow for much flexibility with the placement of plumbing fixtures.
+The new master suite space is located above existing residential units, which didn’t allow for much flexibility with the placement of plumbing fixtures.
 But with a little ingenuity, we were able to create a spa-like bathroom and luxurious closet space.
-We swapped out the former floor mounted toilet with a wall hung toilet, to allow for easier drainage, and we created a separation from the rest of the bathroom with a sandblasted glass wall and door.
+We swapped out the former floor mounted toilet with a wall hung toilet to allow for easier drainage, and we created a separation from the rest of the bathroom with a sandblasted glass wall and door.
 The shower was enlarged with a double showerhead and tiled from floor to ceiling.
-And the vanity, now with a make-up/primp area, connects to the existing kitchen drains that were already in place.
+And the vanity, now with a make-up/primp area, connects to the existing kitchen drains already in place.